 - Amounts in Argentine pesos have been stated at face value. - Amounts in foreign currencies have been valued at the relevant exchange rates as of the end of each period or year, as applicable.
 Exchange differences have been credited (charged) to current income.

-Additional information on assets denominated in foreign currency is disclosed in Exhibit G b) Current investments, trade and other receivables and payables:
+b) Current investments, trade and other receivables and payables:

-- Amounts in Argentine pesos have been stated at face value, which includes accrued interest through the end of each period or year, if applicable.
+Amounts in Argentine pesos have been stated at face value, which includes accrued interest through the end of each year, if applicable.
 Mutual funds have been valued at fair value as of the end of each period or year.
-When required by generally accepted accounting principles, discounted value does not differ significantly from their face value as of the end of each period or year. - Amounts in foreign currency have been valued at face value at the relevant exchange rates in effect as of the end of each period or year, including accrued interest, if applicable.
+When required by generally accepted accounting principles, discounted value does not differ significantly from their face value as of the end of each year.

+Amounts in foreign currency have been valued at face value at the relevant exchange rates in effect as of the end of each period or year, including accrued interest, if applicable.
 Exchange differences have been credited (charged) to current income.
 Mutual funds have been valued at fair valued at the relevant exchange rate in effect as of the end of each period or year.
-Investments in government securities have been valued at its fair value as of the end of each period or year.
+Investments in government securities have been valued at its fair value as of the end of each year.
 Additional information on assets and liabilities denominated in foreign currency is disclosed in Exhibit G.